niksilver/board-game-framework/docs/concepts.md

-The `Num` and `Time` fields will be the same in all Joiner envelopes, and they will be the same as the `Num` and `Time` fields in the new client's Welcome envelope.
+The `Num` and `Time` fields will be the same in all Joiner envelopes, and they will be the same as the `Num` and `Time` fields in the new client's corresponding Welcome envelope.
 This is to aid synchronisation, if needed.

 ### Leaver